The Danger of Spider Bites to Your Dog: Photos of the Wolf Spider Bite My Dog Suffered

 The Black Widow Spider

 Black widow spiders are more plentiful in the southern and western U.S., but can be found throughout North America.
-The red or red-orange hourglass-shaped mark on their black, shiny abdomens makes black widows easy to identify, and they sometime have a bit of red on their backs as well. .
-Although a black widow leaves an obvious bite mark with two punctures on people, those typically are not easily found on a dog.
+The red or red-orange hourglass-shaped mark on their black, shiny abdomens makes black widows easy to identify, and they sometimes have a bit of red on their backs as well.
+Although a black widow leaves an obvious bite mark with two punctures on people, the bite is not easily found on a dog.
 The hair on the dog makes a bite difficult to see.

 The Brown Recluse Spider

 The brown recluse spider is, as its name implies, brown and lives mainly in the Midwest and South.
 It is sometimes called a “violin spider,” because of the dark shape on its head which resembles a violin or fiddle.
 Unlike the black widow, the recluse requires pressure against its body to bite.
 This pressure would be created, for example, if your dog happened to lie down on one, which, is usually how dogs get bitten by any spider.

 The wolf spider comes out at night.
 They have an acute sense of touch.
 It is thought that dogs that are bitten by these spiders probably lay on one as they sleep.
 I believe one of these bit me in my bed and also bit my dog as she slept.
 Symptoms of their venomous bite include swelling, pain, and itching.
 They don't seem to cause necrotic wounds like the brown recluse spider.
 Some researchers believe these spiders also live in the grass in lawns.